lucasvolkmer/d2l-en-branch/chapter_natural-language-processing-applications/natural-language-inference-attention.md

-# NaturalInferência de Lainguage Inference: Usingm Natural: Usando a Attentionção
+# Inferência de Linguagem Natural: Usando a Atenção
 :label:`sec_natural-language-inference-attention`

 We introduced the natural language inference task and the SNLI dataset in :numref:`sec_natural-language-inference-and-dataset`.
 In view of many models that are based on complex and deep architectures, Parikh et al. proposed to address natural language inference with attention mechanisms and called it a "decomposable attention model" :cite:`Parikh.Tackstrom.Das.ea.2016`.